-- 1.1 The concept of Strategic Housing Land Availability Assessments (SHLAAs) is introduced in PPS3 Housing (November 2006).
-They are seen as an important part of the policy process as they provide information on the opportunities that exist to meet the levels of need and demand for housing and in demonstrating a 5 year supply of deliverable housing sites. - 1.2 PPS3 sets out the key objectives which SHLAAs should meet and makes reference to practice guidance about detailed methodology for SHLAA production. - 1.3 The Strategic Housing Land Availability Assessments Practice Guidance was published in July 2007 (hereafter referred to as the 'SHLAA guidance').
-The recommended standard methodology prescribed in the SHLAA guidance has been followed for the production of this SHLAA for Redditch. - 1.4 The SHLAA provides background evidence for the Borough of Redditch Core Strategy which has reached Revised Preferred Draft stage.
+- 1.1 The concept of Strategic Housing Land Availability Assessments (SHLAAs) was first introduced in PPS3 Housing (November 2006).
+The National Planning Policy Framework (NPPF) (March, 2012), superseded PPS3 and its key SHLAA objectives.
+SHLAAs are seen as an important part of the policy process as they provide information on the opportunities that exist to meet the levels of need and demand for housing and in demonstrating a 5 year supply of deliverable housing sites. - 1.2 The NPPF states that SHLAAs should be prepared "to establish realistic assumptions about the availability, suitability and the likely economic viability of land to meet the identified need for housing over the plan period."
+However, despite a lack of detailed reference to SHLAA preparation in the NPPF, the existing practice guidance remains in place as the main reference source for SHLAA preparation. - 1.3 The Strategic Housing Land Availability Assessments Practice Guidance was published in July 2007 (hereafter referred to as the 'SHLAA guidance').
+The recommended standard methodology prescribed in the SHLAA guidance has been followed for the production of this SHLAA for Redditch. - 1.4 The SHLAA provides background evidence for the Council's emerging Development Plan.
 This is a technical report and is not a decision making document and does not allocate land for housing nor does it determine whether planning permission would be granted for residential development.
 It will indicate sites that are potentially available to deliver Redditch Borough's housing requirement.
 The SHLAA was prepared by Council officers in collaboration with the SHLAA Working Partnership (see Appendix 1 for Partnership details), and will be regularly monitored and reviewed as sites become available and are taken out of the "pool" of sites. - 1.5 This, and future SHLAA refresh documents will merely detail the sites that currently contribute to the SHLAA and suggested sites which were not included/ dropped during the refresh process.
 Details relating to the initial SHLAA (2008/09) such as the list of originally surveyed sites, consultees and their comments/ actions will not appear in SHLAA refresh documents but can still be referenced in the original SHLAA document and Technical Appendices (27 March 2009).